Enter your ZIP to find local pros.

 The calculator at the top of this page uses the square footage of your home, the complexity of your home’s footprint, and your choice of siding material to estimate the cost of your project.
 You can experiment with how costs change by selecting different siding types.
 If you want more information about this estimate, read our guide to how Modernize calculates home improvement project costs.

-When you’ve finished using the calculator, you can also ask us to match you with contractors in your area so you can start getting quotes.
+When you’ve finished using the home siding cost calculator, you can also ask us to match you with contractors in your area so you can start getting quotes.

 Now that you know how siding project costs break down and your estimate, let’s look at the average cost range of siding materials.